johnsonjh/VEDIT/README.md

 ### Older Source Code

-* The [`oldsrc`](oldsrc) directory contains source code for older versions of VEDIT.
+* The [`oldsrc`](oldsrc) directory contains source code for older versions of VEDIT ⧸ VEDIT‑PLUS.

 ### Older Binaries

-* The [`oldbin`](oldbin) directory contains several older binaries of versions of VEDIT released between 1981 and 1985.
+* The [`oldbin`](oldbin) directory contains several older binaries of versions of VEDIT ⧸ VEDIT‑PLUS released between 1981 and 1985.
   These distributions may be incomplete, but useful for "archaeological" purposes, or testing on extraordinarily obscure or extremely memory constrained platforms.

 ## Future